event-driven-robotics/hpe-core/evaluation/README.md

 - `-latex` flag specifying that tables must be saved to latex format.

 The output folder will contain files with metric tables and prediction plots.

+## Metrics

+The following metrics are computed for every algorithm

+### Percentage of Correct Keypoints (PCK)
+PCK is computed
+* for every single body joint
+* as an average on all body joints

+and

+* for each single input dataset
+* for all datasets
+* for every specified classification threshold.

+The classification uses the body's head or torso size, depending on the available ground truth.

+Metric output
+* tables with all computed PCK values for every input algorithm's predictions
+* plots showing average PCK for every algorithm over the selected classification thresholds.

+### Root Mean Square Error (RMSE)
+RMSE is computed
+* for every body joint coordinate
+* as an average on all joints for each coordinate

+and

+* for each single input dataset
+* for all datasets.

+Metric output
+* tables with all computed RMSE values for every input algorithm's predictions
+* plots for each joint showing ground truth and predicted x and y coordinates over time.